razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 ```
 You can check my GitHub code example: https://github.com/razorcd/scalable-realtime-tracking/tree/reactive_mongo_partitioned/src/main/java/com/takeaway/tracking

 Nice and simple.
-This would be a good solution for some company internally used dashboards that have a limited number of users.
+This would be a good solution for internal private dashboards that have a limited number of users.
-Unfortunately this will not scale too much.
+Unfortunately this will not scale much.
 On each HTTP request, we create a new Reactive Mongo query that would open a separate Mongo connection.
-This connection would be kept open until the HTTP event stream is kept open too.
+This database connection would be open until the HTTP event stream is also open.
 So our customer size and the Mongo connections will grow 1 to 1.
 Not scalable at all.
 We need a better solution that can handle multiplexing.

 ## #3 Best scalable solution

 So I realized I need a solution that can do multiplexing to the datasource, to use a limited connections pool.
 A way to add/remove queries on the fly to the existing multiplexed connections.
 Of course while keeping the partitioning benefits all the way from input Kafka to the reactive API.

-After more investigations I came up with a viable solution using `Redis-Streams` (newly released with Redis v5) with a self customized `redis-streams-client`.
+After investigating further I came up with a viable solution using `Redis-Streams` (newly released with Redis v5) with a self customized `redis-streams-client`.

 ### A little about Redis-Streams first: